abstractalgo/react-browser-extension/README.md

 - `/popup` is a place for another React app that gets displayed as a popup/dropdown when clicking on the extension's icon displayed near the address bar in the browser.
 - `/options` hosts a React app that serves an Options page for the extension where you can configure and persists whatever some common options.
 - `/worker` is a place for a service worker (MV3) or a background script (MV2).
 These scripts can never have any UI as a part of it, so it consists only of TS/JS files, and they run in the background.

-All React apps inside the project have been initialized with a standard `create-react-app`, but we use `react-app-rewired` (see [on npm](https://www.npmjs.com/package/react-app-rewired)) to override some of the Webpack configuration without ejecting from CRA.
-Each of the React apps in the project has its own `config-overrides.js` file that gets consumed during the build phase by the `react-app-rewired`.

-Notable Webpack config overrides are:

-- removing source maps (see the line with `config.optimization.runtimeChunk`)
-- bundling everything into a single JS file, i.e. no extra chunks (see the line with `config.optimization.splitChunks`)
-- removing MiniCssExtractPlugin thus keeping all of the CSS bundled inside of JS
-- configuring output chunk filename (see the line with `config.output.filename`)

 By having a very predictable build output (a single JS bundle) for each part of our extension, we can hardcode their script files inside `manifest.json` and that's it - always the same output, always the same entry points and script files, i.e. no need for [programmatic injection](https://developer.chrome.com/docs/extensions/mv3/content_scripts/#programmatic), dynamic loading or anything complex.